sillyfrog/aiopulse2/README.md

 Requires Python 3.7 or later and uses asyncio and [websockets](https://pypi.org/project/websockets/).

-It has been primarily developed as an integration for [Home Assistant](https://www.home-assistant.io/).
+It has been primarily developed as an integration for [Home Assistant](https://www.home-assistant.io/), using the [Automate Pulse v2](https://github.com/sillyfrog/Automate-Pulse-v2/) integration.

 ### Installing